vonongit/AWS-Amplify-Portfolio-Website-Project/DOCUMENTATION.md

 **🚨IMPORTANT🚨**
 - Ensure that you move to the correct directory or else you will get an error.
-- To change to your 'portfolio' directory run:
+- To change to the 'portfolio' directory run:
 ```bash
 cd portfolio
 ```